Key Takeaways

 Having a presence in multiple markets is also an effective way to avoid any risks that may arise as a result of uncertainties and market-specific challenges in any single region, without adversely affecting profits.

-Additionally, entering new geographic regions often allows for leveraging economies of scale, which can optimise production and distribution costs for businesses, further enabling risk mitigation on a global scale.
+Additionally, entering new geographic regions often allows for leveraging economies of scale, which can optimize production and distribution costs for businesses, further enabling risk mitigation on a global scale.

 By establishing a presence in different regions, businesses can access a wide range of skills, expertise, and perspectives from employees with diverse cultural and educational backgrounds.